 My research grew out of a dissatisfaction with contemporary aesthetics on the one hand and with the work of the handful of neuroscientists who have written about art on the other.
 Whereas philosophers tend to ignore recent insights from psychology and cognitive neuroscience most neuroscientists and psychologists are oblivious of contemporary aesthetics and ignore much of what is and has been happening in contemporary art.
 My own approach therefore differs from much of what is presented under the heading of neuroaesthetics.

-Neuroscientists who write about art tend to confine their analysis to beauty.
+Neuroscientists who write about art tend to confine their analysis to the perceptual system and to focus on beauty.
 This is the majority view of art.
 Even art and dance critics often praise a work when it is beautiful and denounce it when it isn't.
 But art does not have to be beautiful.
 It doesn't have to entertain either.
 It doesn't have to be anything as long as it is something.
 It can be boring to watch, yet interesting to see.
 Such is the paradoxical logic of aesthetic judgement.

 My research starts from three observations: that there are various patterns in art; that art can cause various effects in an observer; and that there are patterns in people's responses to art.
 The central thesis in my research is that there is a relationship between a work's aesthetic properties and an observer's aesthetic experience, broadly conceived as the totality of thoughts, feelings, memories and associations occasioned by the observation of an object’s or event’s formal, aesthetic, symbolic or expressive properties.
 An artist seeks to manipulate these properties so as to achieve a desired experience, whether awe, confusion, interest or boredom.